Hello fellow postcrossers,

 I like reading fantasy and novels, preferably in English, going to the theater and concerts and watching tv (am a fan of crime series) and love watching BBC programmes like Strictly come dancing, Escape to the country and the Antiques Road Trip in all its forms.

-I like singing in classical choir concerts on a project base, they are called scratch concerts: you study your part at home and on the day of concert all singers, from over the whole country and abroad, come together for the first time, rehearse the whole day and do the concert to close the project.
+I like singing in classical choir concerts on a project base, they are called scratch concerts: you study your part at home and on the day of concert all singers, from all over country and sometimes abroad, come together for the first time, rehearse the whole day and do the concert to close the project.
 This year - 2019 - the Requiem and the Cantique de Jean Racine by Gabriel Faure are on the list.
+December 2020 for the 4th time (and i love it) the Misa Criolla by Ariel Ramirez.
 I am also a big fan of the Irish folkgroup the Dubliners for more than 40 years.

 Look forward to all your cards and stories and wish you all happy postcrossing.